GrapheneOS/hardened_malloc/README.md

 * No usage of the legacy brk heap
 * Aggressive sanity checks
-    * Errors other than ENOMEM from mmap, munmap, mprotect and mremap treated as fatal, which can help to decent memory management gone wrong elsewhere in the program
+    * Errors other than ENOMEM from mmap, munmap, mprotect and mremap treated as fatal, which can help to detect memory management gone wrong elsewhere in the process.

 # Randomness